 Diabetes, hypertension, as well as other medical problems are cured in a large majority of patients.
 Gastric bypass is both a restrictive and a malabsorptive procedure.
 The restrictive part of the procedure is the creation of the small stomach pouch with a small outlet.
 The malabsorptive part of the procedure involves cutting and then re-arranging the proximal small intestine.

 Six small incisions are made to allow insertion of a small scope that is connected to a video camera and the tools needed to perform the operation.

 A major benefit of this rerouting is that the hormones promoting poor blood sugar control are almost immediately affected, often allowing patients to significantly reduce or eliminate their diabetes medications immediately after surgery.
-In addition, gastric bypass surgery seems to diminish the appetite and promote satiety or fullness.
+In addition, the surgery seems to diminish the appetite and promote satiety or fullness.

 Because the body absorbs fewer calories and nutrients, patients are at increased risk for nutritional deficiencies.
-Therefore, after gastric bypass surgery, it will be important to follow a physician's guidelines for nutritional supplementation.
+Therefore, after surgery, it will be important to follow a physician's guidelines for nutritional supplementation.

 This procedure can be performed as an open or laparoscopically.
 Laparoscopic gastric bypass surgery takes approximately 90 minutes and patients generally spend one or two days in the hospital.
 They may return to work in as soon as one week.
 Advantages

 of laparoscopic compared to open bypass include lesser blood loss, shorter hospitalization, reduced postoperative pain, faster recovery and fewer wound complications (incisional hernias and infections).

 Weight loss is faster than with Lap-Band® surgery, with most patients losing more than 100 pounds or 65 to 70 percent of their target weight loss in the first year.
 Average

 weight loss is about 125 pounds in Beaumont patients.